-On October 24th, Alondra will deliver the annual Dorothy Nelkin Lecture at New York University.
+On October 24th, Alondra will delivered the annual Dorothy Nelkin Lecture at New York University.
 Greenberg Lounge, NYU School of Law, 6PM.
 40 Washington Square South, New York, NY 10003.

 On November 8th, Alondra spoke about BODY AND SOUL in the Cultural Studies Colloquium at George Mason University, Johnson Center, 4:30PM.